KarlJohnsonnn/comso-specs-eriswil/README.md

 ```

 ## Main Execution:
-1. Determines the current date and time.
+1. Determines the current date and time (formatted: `YYYYmmdd_HHMMSS` and unix time step: integer).
 2. Sets the names and paths for necessary scripts and constants.
 3. Initializes the metadata JSON file for the ensemble run.
 The JSON file contains the information of all INPUT files for this run.
+The name of the folder is definied as:
+    * `cs-eriswil__YYYYmmdd_HHMMSS.json`.
 4. Iterates through combinations of flare_emission_values and background_inp_values to submit ensemble runs.
 5. Cleans up the metadata JSON file.
-6. Optionally, waits and tries to copy output files to a designated directory.
-(Not done jet!!)
+6. During iteration, a copy bash script is generated to move all run output files into a new folder.
+The name of the folder is definied as:
+    * `cs-eriswil__YYYYmmdd_HHMMSS/`.

 ## Integral Function: `replace_params_and_run()`
 ### Purpose: